Bowling Greens and Croquet Lawns

 We follow the bowling green construction guidelines of Sport England, meeting all its required standards using our expert approach to construction and materials selection.
 Fineturf offers a specialist team for the construction, renovation and maintenance of bowling greens and croquet lawns, from initial design and planning through to preparation of the final surface.
 Supporting our knowledgeable management staff is an in-house team of highly-trained operatives and a fully-owned fleet of plant and machinery.

 Here's a step by step explanation of the key techniques and processes.

 Installation of county concrete channels that conform to Bowls England guidelines and the optional installation of astroturf to the concrete channels and rubber ditch mats.

 The bowling green surface is prepared, pre-turf fertiliser applied, high-quality bowling green turf laid or specialist grass seed cultivars sown (dependent upon budget and project timetable) and maintained on contract to ensure a successful grow-in.
-Slabs or artificial grass paths can be laid around the green to frame the playing area.
+Slabs can be laid around the green to frame the playing area.

 Bowling Green Renovation and Maintenance

 It is important to renovate and repair bowling greens in preparation for the new season.
 Bowling green renovation can include surface removal, cultivation, application of sports sand or rootzone and re-seeding.
 Deep or hollow tine aeration to relieve compaction, remove thatch, improve surface drainage and encourage new root growth.
-Overseeding introduces strong, hard-wearing new grasses into the sward, with top dressing applied to aid germination and establishment.
 Products can be applied to eradicate weeds and control turfgrass diseases if required.